-This is so that 95% of the bacteria survive the stomach acid and can actually colonize the small and large intestine.
+This allows that same 95% of bacteria that wouldn't survive the stomach acid in a live culture yogurt, to actually colonize the small and large intestine.

 If you're looking for a high quality probiotic for pets, feel free to pick one up from me (if you're local to the Oklahoma City area) or order one online here: Mercola Healthy Pets - Complete Probiotics for Pets